HEPData/hepdata-submission/docs/analyses.rst

 Analyses
 ========

-HEPData provides some level of integration for four analysis frameworks: :ref:`Rivet<Rivet section>`, :ref:`MadAnalysis 5<MadAnalysis 5 section>`, :ref:`SModelS<SModelS section>`, :ref:`pyhf<pyhf section>` and :ref:`NUISANCE<NUISANCE section>`.
-For the first three, :ref:`Rivet<Rivet section>`, :ref:`MadAnalysis 5<MadAnalysis 5 section>` and :ref:`SModelS<SModelS section>`, the analysis code is hosted externally, while for the latter two, :ref:`pyhf<pyhf section>` and :ref:`NUISANCE<NUISANCE section>`, files are stored as additional resources in HEPData itself.
+HEPData provides some level of integration for six analysis frameworks: :ref:`Rivet<Rivet section>`, :ref:`MadAnalysis 5<MadAnalysis 5 section>`, :ref:`SModelS<SModelS section>`, :ref:`Combine<Combine section>`, :ref:`pyhf<pyhf section>` and :ref:`NUISANCE<NUISANCE section>`.
+For the first four, :ref:`Rivet<Rivet section>`, :ref:`MadAnalysis 5<MadAnalysis 5 section>`, :ref:`SModelS<SModelS section>` and :ref:`Combine<Combine section>`,
+the analysis code is
+hosted externally, while for the latter two, :ref:`pyhf<pyhf section>` and :ref:`NUISANCE<NUISANCE section>`, files are stored as additional resources in HEPData itself.
 In each case, links are made from relevant HEPData records under "View Analyses".
 Badges are also added to search results and to the publication information of a record shown in the left panel.

-For the externally hosted analyses, a bulk subscription feature means that analysis framework authors can receive automatic HEPData record update notifications if they desire (contact info@hepdata.net to request bulk subscription).
+For the externally hosted analyses, a bulk subscription feature means that analysis framework authors can receive automatic HEPData record update notifications if they desire, and a license can be added if it differs from the default `CC0 <https://creativecommons.org/publicdomain/zero/1.0/legalcode>`_ license mentioned in the HEPData `Terms of Use <https://www.hepdata.net/terms>`_.
+Contact info@hepdata.net to request bulk subscription or addition of license information.

 .. contents:: :local: